aolikas/WaterYourPlants/README.md

 Arduino sketch for moisture and temperature sensor.
 Arduino sketch for controlling water pump.
 All Arduino sketches locate in a different folder (WaterYourPlantsAduino).

 In this folder, there is a source code for the Android Application.
+As an examample, this App is launched on PlayStore.